+Conduct an appropriate and thorough assessment of the patient.

+- Understand patient complaints and concerns. - Update and review medical and family history at every visit to ensure the best decision-making. - Be alert to high-risk diagnoses, such as cancer, cardiac disease, stroke and infections. - Maintain problem lists.

+Communicate with each other.

+- Focus on care coordination if other specialties are involved, including next steps and determining who is responsible for the patient. - Give thorough and clear patient instructions.

+Engage patients as active participants in their care.

+- Consider the patient's health literacy and other comprehension barriers. - Recognize that patient satisfaction with treatment outcomes can be influenced by a thorough informed consent and education process.

+Document.

-- Conduct appropriate and thorough assessments of the patient. - Understand patient complaints and concerns. - Be alert to evolving signs/symptoms/test results. - Communicate with each other. - Focus on care coordination with other members of the care team, including next steps. - Give thorough and clear patient instructions. - Engage patients as active participants in their care. - · Consider the patient's health literacy and other comprehension barriers. - Document. - Timely document thorough, objective information about the results of patient assessment. - Thorough, consistent documentation in the chart enhances communication between providers and provides a supportive framework for defense of any subsequent malpractice case. - Adhere to ambulatory and inpatient setting policies/procedures.
+- Timely document thorough, objective information about the results of patient assessments, education of the patient/family about treatment plans including medication regimens, and any instances of patient nonadherence. - Thorough, consistent documentation in the chart enhances communication between providers and provides a supportive framework for defense of any subsequent malpractice case. - Review office processes for test tracking, consults/referrals, appointment setting, and managing patient nonadherence. - Know (and adhere to) your supervision responsibility for advanced practice providers.